By Amon Samwel – Art in Tanzania internship

 The thunderstorm has three main stages: the cumulus stage, the mature stage, and the dissipating stage.

 The cumulus stage is the first stage of the thunderstorm.
-It is dominated by updrafts that create the cloud formations necessary for cumulonimbus clouds.
+It is characterised by updrafts that form the cloud formations required for cumulonimbus clouds.
 The continuous strong updrafts prevent precipitation from falling.
 This occurs when super-cooled water droplets and ice crystals coalesce, and the fall initiates a downdraft.

 The mature stage: Once the storm has developed, it will enter the mature stage.
-This stage is dominated by both updrafts and downdrafts and is the most dangerous stage.
+Both updrafts and downdrafts dominate this stage and is the most dangerous stage.
 Falling precipitation is an indicator that the storm has reached the mature stage.
 Lighting, severe turbulence, and hail can all be encountered during this time.
 It is also most active at this time.

-The dissipating stage is the last stage.
+The dissipating stage is the last.
 Once the updrafts begin to die out, the storm is dominated by downdrafts and enters the dissipating stage.
-This signals that the thunderstorm is dying out.
+This indicates that the thunderstorm is dissipating.
 In this stage, downdrafts dominate, and turbulence ceases.

 THUNDERSTORM FORMATION

 The action of warm air rising and cool air sinking plays a key role in the formation of severe thunderstorms.
 If the warm surface air is forced to rise because it is less dense than the surrounding air, this will occur.
-This will also occur when the cold air and warm air meet each other.
+This also happens when cold air and warm air meet.
 The warm air is forced to rise because it is less dense, and the cold air sinks, so the warm air in the atmosphere will settle and condense slowly.

 Two of the most important ingredients for thunderstorm formation are instability and moisture.
 Usually, unstable air causes a disturbance in the atmosphere.
-Also, the humidity caused by warm air cooling in the atmosphere might result in precipitation—even the presence of moisture and unstable air results in thunderstorm formation.
+Additionally, the humidity caused by warm air cooling in the atmosphere may result in precipitation—even the presence of moisture and unstable air can lead to thunderstorm formation.

-Thunderstorms are formed by the uplifting of warm and humid air.
-The air that is formed is forced to move upwards due to its being denser.
-Normally, it becomes cooler and mixes humid air clouds with water droplets that lead to precipitation or rain.
+The uplifting of warm and humid air forms thunderstorms.
+The air that is formed is forced to move upwards because it is denser.
+Typically, it becomes cooler and mixes humid air with water droplets, leading to precipitation or rain.

-When humid air is lifted, it will be cooled, and the moisture in the air will condense to form a cloud.
-So, after the warm air rises upward to the atmosphere, it normally meets the moist air or moisture that forces it to cool and become humid, this situation leads to the formation of the clouds known as cumulonimbus.
-Normally, these clouds are formed after the cooking of warm air containing the cloud with positive charges and negative charges and negative charges that, once they come into contact, lead to the occurrence of a thunderstorm.
+When humid air is lifted, it cools, and the moisture in the air condenses to form a cloud.
+So, after the warm air rises upward to the atmosphere, it usually meets the moist air or moisture that forces it to cool and become humid.
+This situation leads to the formation of the clouds known as cumulonimbus.
+Usually, these clouds are formed after the mixing of warm air containing both positive and negative charges, which, when they come into contact, lead to the occurrence of a thunderstorm.

 Upon further uplifting, the clouds will extend higher.
-Water droplets in the clouds continue to grow in size as the clouds extend further upwards, and ice crystals may form because of low temperatures.
-This means that the denser air rising upwards higher in the atmosphere forces and causes the clouds known as cumulonimbus to be formed higher away in the atmosphere.
-Also, the cool temperature in the higher atmosphere forced the water droplets to become pieces of ice crystals, which became essential for the cloud’s formation.
+Water droplets in the clouds continue to grow in size as the clouds extend further upward, and ice crystals may form due to low temperatures.
+This means that the denser air rising higher in the atmosphere forces and causes the clouds known as cumulonimbus to form higher in the atmosphere.
+Additionally, the cool temperature in the higher atmosphere caused the water droplets to freeze into ice crystals, which were essential for the cloud’s formation.

 Finally, thunderstorms are produced by the cumulonimbus cloud.
-Normally, cumulonimbus clouds contain two different charges: a positive charge known as crystal and a negative charge known as hail.
-So once these come across, they produce a steeper light known as lightning that comes with a heavy and huge sound known as a thunderstorm.
+Typically, cumulonimbus clouds contain two different charges: a positive charge known as a crystal and a negative charge known as hail.
+Once these come together, they produce a steeper light known as lightning, accompanied by a loud and powerful sound, referred to as thunder.

 What should we do during the lightning and thunderstorm period?